Polynomials with core entropy zero: The main molecule

 \section{The main molecule $\Mol_d$}

-For quadratic polynomials, the {\em main molecule} is the closure of all hyperbolic components that are obtained from the main cardioid through a finite chain of bifurcations.
-In this section, we will define the {\em main molecule} for higher degree polynomials and discuss some subtleties in higher degrees.
+For quadratic polynomials, the {\em main molecule} is the closure of the union of all hyperbolic components that can be obtained from the main cardioid through a finite chain of bifurcations.
+In this section, we will define the {\em main molecule} for higher degree polynomials and discuss some subtleties that occur in higher degrees.

-Recall that a degree $d$ polynomial $f(z) = c_dz^d+c_{d-1}z^{d-1}+...+c_0$ is called \begin{itemize} \item {\bf monic} if $c_d = 1$; and \item {\bf centered} if $c_{d-1} = 0$. \end{itemize}
+Recall that a degree $d$ polynomial $f(z) = c_dz^d+c_{d-1}z^{d-1}+...+c_0$ is called \begin{itemize} \item {\bf monic} if $c_d = 1$, and \item {\bf centered} if $c_{d-1} = 0$. \end{itemize}

 Let $\mathcal{P}_d \cong \C^{d-1}$ be the space of degree $d$ monic and centered polynomials.
 Note that every degree $d$ polynomial is affine conjugate to a monic and centered one.

 The space $\mathcal{P}_d$ is regarded as the space of {\em marked polynomials}.
 More precisely, if $f \in \mathcal{P}_d$ has connected Julia set, then it has a unique B\"ottcher map whose derivative is $1$ at infinity.
 We call the external ray of angle $0$ under this B\"ottcher coordinate the {\em marked external ray}.
 So generically, there are $d-1$ monic and centered polynomials that are affine conjugate.
 Thus, $\mathcal{P}_d$ is a branched covering of the moduli space of degree $d$ polynomials.